chilikasha/tinytools/README.md

 - [Min](https://minbrowser.org/) - a fast, minimal and open source browser.

 - [Noir](https://getnoir.app/) - a Safari extension for iOS that automatically adds a dark mode to every website you visit.

+- [Opener](https://www.opener.link/) - open links from the web in apps instead.

 - [Prevent Duplicate Tabs](https://github.com/brcontainer/prevent-duplicate-tabs/#install) - prevent creating of repeating tabs.